Property Law

 Benefits of purchasing freehold interest

-Further, in light of recent press coverage of the leasehold issues faced by those purchasing new build properties, many people are simply reluctant to purchase leasehold titles themselves, even when the ground rent is only for a minimal amount.
+In light of recent press coverage of the leasehold issues faced by those purchasing new build properties, many people are reluctant to purchase leasehold titles themselves, even when the ground rent is only for a minimal amount.

-Once your purchase of the freehold is finalised, the terms of the Lease will still apply, but, as the freeholder, you will effectively be granting any consent required of the freeholder noted under the Lease to yourself.
+Once your freehold purchase is finalised, the terms of the lease will still apply, but, as the freeholder, you will effectively be granting any consent required of the freeholder noted under the lease to yourself.

-In addition, where the initial Lease was granted for a short term, such as, for example 99 years, some mortgage companies can be reluctant to grant mortgages where there is only this short time left on the Lease, so prospective purchasers may have problems during the buying process.
-Purchasing the freehold completely eliminates this problem.
+In addition, where the initial lease was granted for a short term (for example, 99 years rather than 125), some mortgage companies can be reluctant to grant mortgages.
+This is especially true if there is only a short time left on the lease, and this can create problems for prospective purchasers during the buying process.
+Freehold ownership eliminates this problem.

 How we can help